 We put this into practice this past week with a valued Client from South Africa, Comair.
 Kenyon’s CEO, Simon Hardern, and Associate Ultan Kenny supported a two-day programme that included exercising the leadership team in a response to an accident.
 Ultan also covered what an Airline Response (Go) Team should do.

 The ability of a company to project its command and control systems forward to the region impacted by an incident, will have a direct influence on the success of the recovery operation.
 The composition of Specialist Teams employed by a company will vary according to the circumstances of the incident.

 Teams will likely include personnel dedicated to: investigation; communications; humanitarian support; government affairs; and also a ‘core’ team to manage multiple deployed functions.

 Collectively called the ‘Go Team’, these teams constitute the reinforcement for existing local resources, the protectors of company reputation and the eyes, ears and ambassadors for the company headquarters.

-This course prepared the Go Team for deployment, so bolstering their confidence.
-Simon also covered activation procedures as well as talking airline employees through some of Kenyon’s most recent activations which always offers an interesting oversight of reality versus a checklist response.
+This course prepared the Go Team for deployment, bolstering their confidence.
+Simon also covered activation procedures, as well as talking airline employees through some of Kenyon’s most recent activations which always offers an interesting oversight of reality versus a checklist response.